 In addition to action-packed flights for consumers, iFLY also offers a number of different specialized programs, corporate group outings, and even class trips.
 One new feature we learned about during our visit is their Virtual Reality Flight Experience.
 Flyers can opt to wear virtual reality goggles, offering views as if you were actually jumping out of a real plane, with the tiny, but rapidly approaching ground way below.
 Once we get a few more flights under our belts, I’d love to try the VR goggles for the enhanced experience.

 It’s definitely super fun to do as a family, and I promise you, your kids will not stop talking about it!
 And here’s a little tip- iFLY makes a great gift for the holidays, or birthday parties!
-I think a little boy named Ryder may find a gift card with a few sessions in his stocking, come Christmas morning!
+I think a little boy named Ryder may find a git card with a few sessions in his stocking, come Christmas morning!
+For more family fun gift ideas check out this 50+ list!